 We have a strong, nationally recognized faculty who are committed to providing you a rewarding educational experience that will promote your professional development in a challenging but supportive and collaborative environment.
-As you view our three program areas, you will notice our emphasis on social justice – both faculty and students in our department are passionate about this commitment and is reflected in both our scholarly and clinical work.
+As you view our four program areas, you will notice our emphasis on social justice – both faculty and students in our department are passionate about this commitment and is reflected in both our scholarly and clinical work.
 We invite you to learn more about our programs by selecting one of the links on the right.

-The central mission of the department of Educational, School, and Counseling Psychology is to prepare outstanding psychological professionals and researchers whose work is to improve the lives of individuals in educational and clinical settings in Kentucky, the U.S., and across the globe.
-Our department also aims to deliver high-quality undergraduate and graduate courses to support teacher education programs in the College of Education and to provide educational and psychological services to the University and the broader community through experiential learning completed in field, practice, laboratory, and clinical settings.
+The central mission of our Department is to prepare outstanding psychological professionals and researchers whose work is to improve the lives of individuals in educational and clinical settings in Kentucky, the U.S., and across the globe.
+Our Department also aims to deliver high-quality undergraduate and graduate courses to support teacher education programs in the College of Education and to provide educational and psychological services to the University and the broader community through experiential learning completed in field, practice, laboratory, and clinical settings.

 EDP and Social Justice

 Our Department has established a policy on social justice in course coverage and content.
 The policy affirms our commitment to integrating aspects of diverse scholarship and experience into the body of knowledge covered by each course.
 We define diversity very broadly to include issues related to age, sex, gender, race, culture, ethnicity, sexual identity, gender identity and presentation, socioeconomic status, and disability or ableness.
 This commitment is reflected in our course content, scholarly pursuits, and research.
 The Department faculty make every effort to consider this commitment and seek ways to integrate some aspects of social justice into each course.
 Faculty may use various methods to achieve this aim in their courses.